The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

-As a point of comparison in the BPT diagrams, we additionally plot the SDSS field galaxy sample \citep{sdssdr7}, SLSNe-I host sample from \citet{perley2016}, LGRB host sample from \citet{niino2017}, and CCSNe (II, Ibc, and In) host samples from \citet{qin2024} in Figure~\ref{fig:BPT}.
-In all three BPT diagrams, LFBOT hosts appear to trace the line that separates star-forming galaxies and AGN, lying slightly above the bulk of the SDSS field galaxies.
-We note that this does not indicate the presence of AGN in their hosts, as the majority clearly still fall in the star-forming phase space.
-Even the host of CSS161010, which lies in the AGN region of the [SII] and [OI] BPT diagrams, is likely not being affected by an AGN, as \citet{coppejans2020} reported no AGN activity in the host.
-Instead, this probably hints that LFBOT hosts are more ionized (higher $U_\textrm{gas}$) than the normal field galaxy population, which can shift the star-forming sequence of galaxies towards higher [OIII]/H$\beta$ ratios \citep{brinchmann2008,kewley2013,kewley2019}.
-Indeed, we do find that the LFBOT host median gas ionization parameter $\log(U_\textrm{gas}) \approx -2.75$ is higher than predicted for normal field galaxy populations, where $-3.2 \lesssim \log(U_\textrm{gas}) \lesssim -2.9$ \citep{kd2002, nakajima2014, kaasinen2018}.
+In all three BPT diagrams, LFBOT hosts appear to lie slightly above the bulk of the SDSS field galaxies, but still clearly within in the star-forming phase space.
+We note that the host of CSS161010, which does lie in AGN region of the [SII] and [OI] BPT diagrams, is likely not being affected by an AGN, as \citet{coppejans2020} reported no AGN activity in the host.
+Instead, the deviation of LFBOT hosts from the SDSS field galaxy population and the placement of the host of CSS161010 probably hints that LFBOT hosts are more ionized (higher $U_\textrm{gas}$) than the normal field galaxy population, which can shift the star-forming sequence of galaxies towards higher [OIII]/H$\beta$ ratios \citep{brinchmann2008,kewley2013,kewley2019}.
+Indeed, we do find that the LFBOT host median gas ionization parameter $\log(U_\textrm{gas}) \approx -2.89$ leans towards the upper end of that of normal field galaxy populations, where $-3.2 \lesssim \log(U_\textrm{gas}) \lesssim -2.9$ \citep{kd2002, nakajima2014, kaasinen2018}.
 Higher ionization levels in galaxies are likely due to more compact, extreme star formation, a more top-heavy IMF, a larger WR star population, and/or lower metallicity \citep{Kewley2001, brinchmann2008}.
 As we have shown, LFBOT hosts are more metal-poor and more SFR-weighted than normal field galaxy populations, suggesting this is the most likely cause of their divergence from the field galaxy population on the BPT diagrams.
 Interestingly, we also find that LFBOT hosts appear distinct from CCSN hosts, which, in general, appear to trace the same phase-space as the field galaxy population.
 On the other hand, LFBOT hosts trace similar regions in the BPT diagrams as SLSN-I hosts and LGRBs: transients that have a strong-metallicity dependence and occur in galaxies with more extreme sSFRs than the CCSN populations.